fatimamahate/make_the_grade/README.md

 ## Features
 1. A welcome message to user.
-    1. Asks user for School ID
+    1. Asks user for School ID - A thank you message pops up for correct id
-    2. Asks user for User ID
+    2. Asks user for User ID -
+2.
 ## Design

 ## Technologies Used